Contract check · Home purchase

 The short answer

 An inspection contingency is a contract clause that gives the buyer a defined window — commonly 7 to 14 days from the signed contract date, though your agreement sets the specific period — to have the property inspected and, depending on the wording, to cancel the agreement or request repairs if the results are unsatisfactory.
 The contingency does not guarantee any particular outcome; what it does is create a contractual exit right during a defined period.
 How broad that exit is depends entirely on the clause's wording: some allow the buyer to cancel for any unsatisfactory result; others require a specific threshold or a repair-negotiation step first.
 The CFPB and HUD describe inspection contingencies as a standard homebuying protection, but the terms in your contract are what control.
-Scan your purchase agreement to see how the inspection contingency is worded, what threshold applies, and when the window closes.

 What Dang reviews here: Dang reviews the contractual terms of your purchase agreement — contingencies, deadlines, fees, and disclosure-related clauses.
 It does not verify the physical condition of the property or detect hidden defects; a professional inspection does that.